 The LOM plan details 12.9 years of mine production (from April of Year 1 to February of Year 14), preceded by a preproduction period of 20 months which includes a 4-month plant commissioning period (excludes crushing).
-The processing plant will take 13 months to reach its full processing rate of 27,000 tpd.
-Once the open pit is depleted, the process plant is fed for an additional 9 months from low grade stockpiles.
+Once the open pit is depleted, the process plant is fed for an additional 9 months from low-grade stockpiles.
 Commercial operations are scheduled for 13.7 years (from April of Year 1 to November of Year 14).